Here

 1: ...

-`(Narrator: 1 attempts to log in and figure this out once and for all.)`
+_(Narrator: 1 attempts to log in and figure this out once and for all.)_

-1: I know how to log in!
+1: I know how to log in!!

-1: Ok, `cd` into `$HOME`, `mkdir bin`, put the code in `bin/hello`, add `export PATH="$HOME/bin:$PATH"` to `~/.bashrc`.
+1: _(Talking to 1self)._ Ok, `cd` into `$HOME`, `mkdir bin`, put the code in `bin/hello`, add `export PATH="$HOME/bin:$PATH"` to `~/.bashrc`.
 Why isn't it...
-Oh, source `~/.bashrc`, log out and back in just to make absolutely sure it still works.
+Oh ok, source `~/.bashrc`, try to run it, great!
 Got it.

-`(Narrator: As 1 returns to /root, to show 0, 0 seems to be focused on something else`)`.
+_(Narrator: As 1 returns to /root to show 0, 0 seems to be focused on something else.)_

 0: Oh that's good.